Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Hike from the dense verdant of rhododendrons, oaks, and firs to alpine meadows and tundra vegetation.

-• Traverse the beautiful Gurung and Magar villages with picturesque terrace farms on the hillside.
+• Traverse the beautiful Gurung villages with picturesque terrace farms on the hillside.

 • Visit age-old monasteries and gompas adorned with colorful prayer flags, chortens, and prayer wheels.